 Literacy and Artwork Tasks

 The teachers decide which tasks they want their classes to work on while I am telling stories to the other classes.
 You could perhaps choose different tasks for each class to add to the variety in the plenary assembly.
 Or a class could do more than one task – there’s certainly plenty to keep an active group busy on literacy and art work.
 The first two tasks are the main ones usually done by Key Stage 1 classes, the others by older classes.

 Tales of Daring Do

-I meet each group individually – year groups or classes, depending on your numbers – and tell them short tales about famous pirates – Morgan, L’Ollonois, Blackbeard etc. I also answer all their questions, and talk about ships, weapons, navigation, diseases, capturing prizes and boarding prizes, etc. Most importantly, I show them the artifacts I have brought with me – like my cutlass, musket, pieces of eight, pistols, roundshot, grenadoes, boarding axe, etc. (There’s a lot to see.)
+I meet each group individually – year groups or classes, depending on your numbers – and tell them short tales about famous pirates – Henry Morgan, Bartholomew Roberts, Blackbeard etc. I also answer all their questions, and talk about ships, weapons, navigation, diseases, capturing prizes and boarding prizes, etc. Most importantly, I show them the artifacts I have brought with me – like my cutlass, musket, pieces of eight, pistols, roundshot, grenadoes, boarding axe, etc. (There’s a lot to see.)
 If there is time in the sessions I can even have the children act out one of the pirate stories, perhaps about Henry Morgan’s attack on Maracaibo or Calico Jack’s escape from a Spanish pirate hunter.

 (This picture is from the weekend the captain visited Skipton Castle.)

 We gather again at the end of the day so that the teachers can choose examples of good work to be shown or read out to everyone at end of day.
 Then I bid everyone farewell and take my leave!